RATHODJAYPAL18/Jaypal-Portfolio/README.md

 # Jaypal-Portfolio
-This is a portfolio of a JAYPAL. will show you about MySelf,Skill,Project,ContactMe
+This is a portfolio of a JAYPAL. will show you about MySelf,Skill,Project,ContactMe.. in the navbar there are seperate file for the html  all the section

 # home